 Staff must only use patient information to provide healthcare to a patient.
-Where staff wish to share information about a patient’s treatment with another organisation (e.g. social services, GP, other NHS trust), they must inform the patient.
+Where staff wish to share information about a patient’s treatment with another organisation (e.g. Social Services, GP, other NHS Trusts), they must inform the patient.
 Where staff wish to use patient information for another reason (e.g. teaching, training, research), then explicit consent must be obtained from the patient

 You have the right to ask for a copy of your medical records and for your information to be correct and up to date.

 If you think any information about you held by the Trust is incorrect, please contact the Data Quality Team.